MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-dw.md

 ---
 title: Connect and query with Azure Synapse Analytics
-description: This quickstart shows how to use Azure Data Studio to connect to an Azure Synapse Analytics and run a query ms.prod: azure-data-studio ms.technology: azure-data-studio ms.reviewer: "alayu, maghan, sstein"
+description: This quickstart shows how to use Azure Data Studio to connect to using dedicated SQL pool in Azure Synapse Analytics and run a query. ms.prod: azure-data-studio ms.technology: azure-data-studio ms.reviewer: "alayu, maghan, sstein"